HMCL-dev/HMCL-docs/_downloads/linux/riscv64.md

 ---

-Click one of the following links to download Java, and then use the package or unzip it manually to install Java.
+Click one of the following links to download Java, and then use the package or extract it manually to install Java.

 [Link](https://bell-sw.com/pages/downloads/?version=java-21&os=linux&package=jre&bitness=64&architecture=riscv#:~:text=All%20versions)